MarkWme/puregym-attendance-monitor/README.md

 This application is not affiliated with PureGym.
 It uses publicly available API endpoints for personal monitoring purposes.
 Please use responsibly and in accordance with PureGym's terms of service.

+This application is an experiment, built mostly using Claude Code.
+It took a couple of hours to complete, most of that time poking around the PureGym API to figure out how it worked and leaning on investigations many others have conducted that I found on the Internet.
+The primary goal was experiementing with Claude Code's features.
+This application is a side effect of those experiments!

 ## Support

 For issues, questions, or feature requests, please [open an issue](https://github.com/MarkWme/puregym-attendance-monitor/issues) on GitHub.